membraneframework/membrane_webrtc_plugin/README.md

 end
 ```

-## Usage
+## Demos

 The `examples` directory shows how to send and receive streams from a web browser.
-There are following two demos there:
+There are following three demos there:
+* `live_view` - simple Phoenix project using `Membrane.WebRTC.Live.Player` and `Membrane.WebRTC.Live.Capture` to echo video stream
+captured from the user's browser.
 * `phoenix_signaling` - showcasing simple Phoenix application that uses `Membrane.WebRTC.PhoenixSignaling` to echo stream captured
 from the user's browser and sent via WebRTC.
 See `assets/phoenix_signaling/README.md` for details on how to run the demo.
 * `webrtc_signaling` - it consists of two scripts: `file_to_browser.exs` and `browser_to_file.exs`.
 The first one display stream from